-Enable Logpush to Splunk · Cloudflare Logs docs
+Enable Logpush to Splunk

 truewhen HEC uses a self-signed certificate.

-<SPLUNK-AUTH-TOKEN>: The Splunk authorization token that’s URL-encoded.
-Example:
+<SPLUNK_AUTH_TOKEN>: The Splunk authorization token that is URL-encoded.
+For example:

-dataset- The category of logs you want to receive, which is either
+dataset - The category of logs you want to receive.
+Refer to Log fields for the full list of supported datasets.

 Example request using cURL: